 Until 1978, lead paint was commonly used on the interiors and exteriors of homes.
 Some outdoor structures are still painted with lead paint.
 Over time, this paint can chip and release lead dust into the air.

 Lead paint in older homes remains the most common source of lead poisoning for children in the United States.
 Old pipes may also be made of lead, which can seep into tap water.

-There is lead in the air.
-For many years, lead was used in gasoline.
+Lead in the air comes from its use in gasoline.
 Millions of tons of lead were released into the environment through car exhaust.

 24-hour Poison Control Center hotline: 1-800-222-1222